 Can childhood cancers be prevented?

-Unlike many cancers of adults, there are no lifestyle-related risk factors (such as smoking) that are known to influence a child’s risk of getting cancer.
-Very few environmental factors, such as radiation exposure, have been linked with childhood cancer risk.
-Even then, in many cases exposure to radiation might be unavoidable, such as if the child needs radiation therapy to treat another cancer.
-If your child does develop cancer, it is important to know that it is extremely unlikely there is anything you or your child could have done to prevent it.
+Unlike many cancers of adults, lifestyle-related risk factors (such as smoking) don’t influence a child’s risk of getting cancer.
+A few environmental factors, such as radiation exposure, have been linked with childhood cancer risk.
+But in many cases exposure to radiation might be unavoidable, such as if the child needs radiation therapy to treat another cancer.
+If your child does develop cancer, it’s important to know that it’s extremely unlikely there is anything you or your child could have done to prevent it.

 Very rarely, a child might inherit gene changes that make them very likely to get a certain kind of cancer.
 In such cases, doctors may sometimes recommend preventive surgery to remove an organ before cancer has a chance to develop there.
 Again, this is very rare.

 Last Medical Review: 08/22/2016